Craft the Perfect Mobile Experience: Show & Hide Shopify Sections with CSS

 In your Shopify admin, navigate to the theme editor and click on Customize.

-STEP 2: Select the section you want to hide on mobile.
+STEP 2: Select the section you want to hide.

-• Select the section you wish to hide on mobile devices.
+• Select the section you wish to hide on mobile.

 • Scroll to the button to access the “Custom CSS” section